Holgate, York: History

 Holgate is mentioned in chronicles as far back as the 14th century.
 There are many historic buildings within its boundaries, including a restored windmill.
 The Holgate Windmill sits on Windmill Rise.
 The current windmill, built in 1770 by George Waud, ceased grinding corn in 1933 and fell into disuse.
 It has since undergone restoration work overseen by the Holgate windmill Association.
 There is also mention of a Hob Moor Water Mill located on Holgate Beck, reportedly demolished or fallen in disrepair by 1723.

 The York New Waterworks Company, formed in 1846, built their new works at Acomb Landing, just off Boroughbridge Road.
 It supplied the city of York, Holgate and other nearby areas and although the site has since expanded, it still serves the area as The York Waterworks Company.

 In 1843, it was recorded that the population of Holgate was a mere 143.
 The population of Holgate increased with the building of the Carriageworks in the late 19th century.

-For much of its history, Holgate was a township of the parish of Acomb being a part of the manor of Acomb in the Ainsty of York.
-It became a separate civil parish in 1866, but the civil parish was abolished in 1900.
+Holgate was formerly a township of the parish of St. Mary - Bishophill Junior being a part of the manor of Acomb in the Ainsty of York.
+It became a separate civil parish in 1866, but the civil parish was abolished on 26 March 1900 and merged with York.
+In 1891 the parish had a population of 1073.
 The city boundary of York was expanded by local legislation, in 1884, to include Holgate.
+Until 1974 it was in the North Riding of Yorkshire.

 The Fox pub lies on Holgate Road; it was purpose-built in 1878.
+Other notable buildings include Holgate House, built in 1774.

 Holgate was home to No. 20 Group Royal Observer Corps located in a semi-subterranean bunker built in 1961.
 It was in use until 1991 and situated behind the Government Building of Shelley House, which has now been redeveloped into residential properties.
 It has been preserved as a museum by English Heritage working with the York ROC Association and the Cold War Bunker Trust, having been granted Scheduled Ancient Monument status in 2000.

 Politics

 Holgate Ward returns three councillors to the City of York Council.
-Following the 2019 local elections it is represented by David Heaton, Rachel Melly, and Kallum Taylor, all of whom represent the local Labour Party.
+Following the 2023 local elections these are Jenny Kent, Lucy Steels-Walshaw, and Kallum Taylor, all of whom represent the local Labour Party.

 Holgate is situated in the UK parliamentary constituency of York Central.
 Its current MP is Rachael Maskell, a Labour Co-operative member.